ARU1-TEAM/Ubuntu-complete-install/README.md

 * [Install I3wm](#custom-i3wm)

 ## Introduction
 This repository is made to help you in the complete installation of Ubuntu.
-At the end of this repo you will get a nice xfce4 fully nord customized on your ubuntu followed by I3WM and all it's customization as well
+At the end of this repo you will get a nice xfce4 fully nord customized on your ubuntu followed by I3WM and all it's customization as well.
+Some pictures are avaible in the `screens folder` of the repository.
 ## Install Ubuntu
 <p align="center"><img src="/screens/ubuntu.png" alt="ubuntu"></p>